arnabanerji/5pm-somewhere/README.md

 # 5pm-somewhere
-It's 5 PM somewhere.
-This skill lets Alexa tell you where that is.
+"It's 5 PM somewhere!"

+Is it really?
+Now, Alexa can tell you.

 ## Overview
 The skill is based on the simple Hello World example skill and defines a single custom intent (`FivePMCheck`) that pulls all timezones with specific locations from http://worldtimeapi.org/.
 It then randomly chooses one of the locations where it is between 1700 and 1800 hours and announces the location and time with a randomly selected toast.